 After all, it’s hard to make good decisions when you have more questions than answers.

-That’s why we’ve laid out a few initial considerations for making this process smooth and enjoyable.
+That’s why we’ve laid out a few initial considerations for making the floor plan designing process smooth and enjoyable.

 Things to Consider Before Choosing A Floor Plan